 This information was curated due to a high volume of pet owners reaching out to our team for how to put a dog down at home.
 We do not recommend this to any pet owner and this article focuses on the importance for reaching out to your veterinarian for proper help.
 The provided information has been gathered from online sources.
 We can't do much about the information that exists.
-However, what we can do is perhaps grab the attenion of people who are looking for this information and guide them to consider otherwise.
+However, what we can do is perhaps grab the attention of people who are looking for this information and guide them to consider otherwise.
 We do not recommend or assist with any kind of diy pet euthanasia.

 It's unfortunate, but in some of these scenarios we need to consider the pain our dogs are going through and how to provide them with the most comfort and care possible.
-Many are led to believe that Human medicine such as Benadryl or Tylenol PM is often used for euthanasia.
+Human medicine such as Benadryl or Tylenol PM is often used for euthanasia.
 CBD oil can help relax and calm your cat or dog when considering to euthanize your own dog at home.
 You're also able to use Benadryl or Tylenol PM while administering CBD oil.

 Some are against dog euthanasia at home because it seems like a terrible thing to do.
-We're not here to tell you how to proceed with your tough decision is your decision, however, the information below may provide or assist you with details that you’ll need to make the right decision.
-We understand that it is not easy dealing with an incurable disease or aggressive pet alongside losing a loved one.
-Caring for our pets and wanting them to live their final days with ease, comfort and love is important to us, and most importantly pet owners.
+We're not here to tell you how to proceed with your tough decision, but we care about the pet owners who want insight and information on dog euthanasia.
+It's not easy dealing with an incurable disease or an aggressive pet alongside with losing a loved one.
+Caring about our pets and wanting them to live there final days with ease, comfort and love is important to most pet owners.

 Dog Euthanasia Medicines